mydepsoftware/mydepsoftware.github.io/how_to_cite.md

 ---

-<p> A paper related to the software is in preparation for the Biophysical Journal (Computational Tools category).
+<p>The software is deposited on Zenodo.
+To refer to the software please use</p>

-A tentative reference would be:</p>
+<p>Jonathan Cottet, Olivier Fabregue, Charles Berger, Francois Buret, Philippe Renaud, & Marie Frénéa-Robin.
+(2018, July 26).
+MyDEP: a new computational tool for dielectric modeling of particles and cells (Version v1.0.0).
+Zenodo. http://doi.org/10.5281/zenodo.1321929</p>

-<p> Cottet, J., Fabregue, O., Buret, F., Renaud, P. & Frénéa-Robin, M. MyDEP: a new computational tool for dielectric modelling of particles and cells and simulation of their dielectrophoretic response spectra.
-Biophysical Journal (2018 (Paper in preparation))</p>
+<p>The related paper is currently under submission in a Journal.</p>